Self-forced inspirals with spin-orbit precession: Gravitational self-force for quasi-spherical Kerr inspirals

 where $\Upsilon_t^{(0)} = \avg{f_t^{(0)}}$ and $\Upsilon_\tau^{(0)} = \avg{\pos{\Sigma}}$ are the fundamental Mino time frequencies for the secondary's Boyer-Lindquist time coordinate and proper time with analytic expressions found in Ref.~\cite{Fujita2009a} and appendix C of Ref.~\cite{vandeMeent:2019cam} respectively.

-As we can see from Figure~\ref{fig:InterpolationError}, the relative error in the fluxes across the parameter space.
+Fig.~\ref{fig:InterpolationError} shows the relative error in the fluxes across the parameter space.
 The white circles indicate the points used to generate the interpolated GSF model, whereas the green crosses indicate the points in the parameter space where the fluxes were calculated and thus where the comparisons were made.
-We find that the relative error in the fluxes only rises to $\sim 10^{-2}$ when close to the ISSO, and is typically of the order $\sim 10^{-3} - 10^{-5}$.
+We find that the relative error in the fluxes only rises to $\sim 10^{-2}$ when close to the ISSO, and it is typically of the order $\sim 10^{-3} - 10^{-5}$.
 This is comparable to previous methods which required tens of thousands of points to achieve the same level of accuracy~\cite{Warburton2012,Osburn2016}.
 While this would not be sufficiently accurate for LISA data analysis which would require fluxes accurate to $\sim \mr$, such an interpolating error may be permissible for the post-adiabatic contributions of the first order GSF~\cite{Osburn2016, Burke2021}.
 We will go on to improve this model by incorporating the higher precision flux interpolants in Sec.~\ref{section:Flux_GSF_Hybrid}.

 We can now use this model in conjunction with the OG equations of motion~\eqref{eq:Spherical_EMRI_EoM} to calculate inspiral trajectories.
 However, we find these trajectories take minutes to hours to compute, due to the need to resolve hundreds of thousands of orbital cycles.
 We will now look to leverage averaging transformations which can remove the dependence of the orbital phases from the equations of motion while retaining the accuracy required to produce post-adiabatic EMRI waveforms.